 However, with the price of vegetables and fruits in grocery stores continually on the rise, I have made it my mission to grow and preserve as much of our food as possible, as a lot of other people across this nation are starting to do.

-If the thought of a large vegetable garden appeals to you, here are some tips that can help your garden progress from hobby to serious food supply.
+If the thought of a large vegetable garden appeals to you, here are some tips that can help your garden progress from hobby to serious food supply and planting a survival garden.

 In the Beginning